Baumwollboebele/localization_and_mapping/README.md

 All examples are made after the explanations from: https://www.kalmanfilter.net

 Alpha-Beta-Gamma Filter:
-* Part1: Weighting a gold bar
+* Part 1: Weighting a gold bar
-* Part2: Tracking a constant velocity aircraft in one dimension
+* Part 2: Tracking a constant velocity aircraft in one dimension
 * Part 3 Tracking an accelerating aircraft in one dimension

 Kalman Filtr: